From BR Bullpen

 Callahan's return to the National League with the Colts in 1897 went much better than his first stint.
 In addition to his pitching ability, he impressed his team with his outstanding running speed, and as a result was used as various infield positions and in the outfield as well as on the mound that year.
 He hit .292 in 360 at bats, while compiling a record of 12-9, 4.03.
 In Chicago, he was a teammate of future Hall of Famer Clark Griffith, and modeled his style on the ace pitcher, using control rather than speed to keep hitters in check.
 He preferred for the hitters to put themselves out, as he never struck out more than 77 batters in a season.
 Used more exclusively as a pitcher, he was a 20-game winner in both 1898 and 1899, then went 13-16 in 1900.

 In 1901, both Griffith and Callahan defected to the newly-minted American League's rival Chicago team, the White Sox.
 He was outstanding during the league's inaugural season as a major league, posting a 15-8 record with a 2.42 ERA while hitting for a .331 average.
+He also umpired one game in the AL that year.
 The White Sox won the pennant that season, but slumped to fourth place in 1902 as Callahan also lost effectiveness.
-He went 16-14, with a high 3.60 ERA - this was the Deadball Era - but on September 20, he pitched the first no-hitter in the history of the American League, beating the Detroit Tigers.
+He went 16-14, with a high 3.60 ERA - this was the Deadball Era - but on September 20th, he pitched the first no-hitter in the history of the American League, beating the Detroit Tigers.

 In 1903, Nixey Callahan was named manager of the White Sox, and only pitched three games.
 He mainly played third base, batting .292 but with poor defense, while the Sox fell all the way down to seventh in the standings.
 He returned as manager in 1904, but gave way to Fielder Jones after 42 games.
 His .561 winning percentage that year, thanks to a record of 23-18, was the best of his managerial career.
 He played 132 games, alternating between left field and second base, while hitting .261.
 In 1905, he hit .272 and stole 26 bases while playing mostly in the outfield.